 Compact and charming, DELFT is synonymous with its blue-and-white-painted porcelain.
 It's a very popular destination with day-trip visitors who stroll its narrow canals and gaze at the remarkable old buildings.
 This is also the home town of Golden Age painter Johannes Vermeer, so get an early start if you want to beat the crowds.

-ROTTERDAM is a veritable open-air gallery of modern, postmodern and contemporary construction.
+ROTTERDAM is a veritable open-air gallery of modern, postmodern, and contemporary construction.
 It's a remarkable feat for a city largely razed to the ground by WWII bombers.
 Rebuilding has continued unabated ever since with ingenuity and vision.
 Futuristic architecture, a proliferation of art, and a surge of dining and nightlife venues make modern Rotterdam one of Europe's most exhilarating cities.
-Not only is Rotterdam an architectural gallery, its streets are also filled with art and you will find well over 60 sculptures scattered all over town.
+Not only is Rotterdam an architectural gallery, but its streets are also filled with art and you will find well over 60 sculptures scattered all over town.

 You might not think it, but actual hills rise on the Netherlands' southern edge, where Belgium and Germany are within range of a tossed klomp (wooden shoe).
 The standout destination here is Maastricht.